 CCPA went into effect January 1st, 2020

-The California Consumer Privacy Act (CCPA) is a state statute intended to enhance privacy rights and consumer protection for residents of California, United States.
+The California Consumer Privacy Act (CCPA) is a state statute intended to enhance privacy rights or consumer protection for residents of California, United States.
 The bill was passed by The California State Legislature and signed into law by Jerry Brown, Governor of California, on June 28, 2018.

 CCPA regulates all companies doing business in California with revenue over $25M, companies who process data of more than 50,000 consumers, and companies whose revenue is comprised of more than half through the selling of data.
 Penalties can be up to $750 dollars per incident, and will be enforced beginning July 1, 2020.